hoyles/SPM/installer/Readme.txt

 License
 =======

-See the SPM User Manual for a copy of the software license.
+See the SPM User Manual for a copy of the software license (CPL v1.0).

 Installation
 ============